-A lightweight executable named cuAgent.exe that runs as a system service on every Managed Computer.
+A lightweight executable named cuAgent.exe that runs as a system service on every managed machine.
 This component provides performance information and handles the execution of management actions.

-A logical grouping of Managed Computers handled by the same team.
-A ControlUp User selects an organization during login and is restricted to managing computers that belong to the selected organization only.
+A logical group of managed computers handled by the same organization.
+A ControlUp user selects an organization during login and is restricted to managing computers that belong to the selected ControlUp organization only.

-A Windows service that operates in a way similar to the ControlUp console but without the graphical user interface.
-ControlUp Monitor connects to all of the computers in your organization and performs continuous monitoring and reporting of incidents as well as automatic exporting of data tables for historical reporting.
-If you require 24/7 monitoring and alerting about incidents in your environment, it is recommended that you install at least one instance of ControlUp Monitor.
-Two Monitor services can be installed and will operate as an Active/Passive HA pair in case of failover.
+A Windows service that operates in a way similar to the ControlUp Real-Time Console but without the graphical user interface.
+The ControlUp Monitor connects to all of the computers in your organization and performs continuous monitoring and reporting of incidents as well as automatic exporting of data tables for historical reporting.
+If you require 24/7 monitoring and alerting about incidents in your environment, it is recommended that you install at least one instance of the ControlUp Monitor.
+Two Monitor services can be installed and will operate as an active-passive high-availability cluster in case of failover.

 A reporting and analytics platform that displays historical reports using data gathered by ControlUp.
 In order to start using ControlUp Insights, at least one instance of ControlUp Monitor should be installed in an organization.

 In ControlUp, an incident is an occurrence on one of your managed computers that falls under the scope of one of the configured incident triggers.
 For example, you might configure a “Process Ended” incident trigger with a filter of “Process name=svchost.exe”.
 Every subsequent crash or error exit of a process with this name will generate an incident.
 Incidents are recorded in the ControlUp Hybrid Cloud services database and are available for display in the Incidents Pane of ControlUp.